dangpongwu/phase-identification/README.md

 # SCFT-MD-CNN

-A generalizable CNN classifier for meso-phase identification in particle-based simulations, including molecular dynamics, coarse-grain simulations.
+A generalizable CNN classifier for meso-phase identification in particle-based simulations.
 Scripts for generating disordered data and augmenting data are included.
 Training/test data, as well as pre-trained models will be available soon.